 SNonce is the Supplicant nonce used when the current PTKSA was established

-NOTE—For a different PMKR0Name to ensure privacy, SPA address needs to be randomized in the frame indicating PMKR0Name to identify cached PMK-R0 security association.
+NOTE—For a different PMKR0Name to ensure privacy, the SPA needs to be randomized in the frame indicating the PMKR0Name to identify the cached PMK-R0 security association(#1468).
 As a result, the tracking can not be done on MAC address.

-NOTE—PMKR1Name is still derived based on the indicated PMKR0Name with the same formula defined in 12.7.1.6.4 (PMK-R1) for the first time and PMKR1Name once derived is not recomputed due to encryption of Reassociation Request and Response frame.
+NOTE—PMKR1Name is still derived based on the indicated PMKR0Name with the same formula defined in 12.7.1.6.4 (PMK-R1) for the first time and PMKR1Name once derived is not recomputed because the Reassociation Request and Response frame that carry PMKR1Name are encrypted(#1472).

 The R0KH may then deliver the latest PMKR0Name to other R1KHs with corresponding PMK-R1 SA in the same mobility domain.
 The R1KH of the target FTR may also retrieve the latest PMKR0Name from the R0KH.